Trip Summary and Itinerary Map

 - Trek through the dense forests that cloak one of the world's largest mountain ranges in Tierra del Fuego

-- Walk amongst a huge colony of Gentoo and Magellanic penguins on Hammer Island
+- Observe the sea lions, fur seals, and king and imperial cormorants that inhabit the surrounding islands, and walk amongst a huge colony of Gentoo and Magellanic penguins on Hammer Island

-- Explore the oldest sheep shearing farm (Estancia) in Tierra del Fuego
+- Experience life as a local by catching and preparing your own crabs at Argentina's southernmost fishing port, and exploring the oldest sheep shearing farm (Estancia) in Tierra del Fuego

 Day 1: Arrive into Ushuaia, Sail to Islands Packed with Wildlife